-The Board held five meetings in fiscal year 2021, all of which included executive sessions of the non-employee directors without management present.
-Each of the Board's Committees also regularly met in executive sessions, generally at the Committee's quarterly meeting.
-Each director attended more than 95% of the total number of meetings of the Board and the committees on which they served.
-Directors are expected to attend the Annual Meeting, and all directors attended the 2021 Annual Meeting of Stockholders.
+The Board held nine meetings in fiscal year 2022.
+All of the quarterly meetings included executive sessions of the non-employee directors without management present.
+Each of the Board's Committees also regularly met in executive sessions, generally at the Committee's quarterly meetings.
+In the aggregate, the directors attended more than 97% of the total number of meetings of the Board and the committees on which they served, and each director attended more than 89% of the total number of meetings of the Board and the committees on which they served.
+Directors are expected to attend the Annual Meeting, and all directors attended the 2022 Annual Meeting of Stockholders.